-Note that the fingering is identical for every scale starting on a white note except for F major and all of the F minors where the right hand uses the 4th finger on B flat and B major and all of the B minors where the left hand starts with the 4th finger on the tonic (B).
+The fingering is identical for every scale starting on a white note except for F major and all the F minors where the right hand uses the 4th finger on B flat and B major and all of the B minors where the left hand starts with the 4th finger on the tonic (B).

-There are significant fingering variations to all of the scales starting on black notes for both hands.
+There are significant fingering variations to all the scales starting on black notes for both hands.
 In all cases make a special note of where the 4th finger goes!

-Also note that the fingering for F# and C# melodic minors is different ascending and descending in the right hand, as is the G# melodic minor in the left hand.
+Note that the fingering for F# and C# melodic minors is different ascending and descending in the right hand, as is the G# melodic minor in the left hand.